-For the ADP3207C, the number of phases can be selected by the user as described in the Number of Phases section, or they can dynamically change based on system signals to optimize the power conversion efficiency at heavy and light CPU loads.
+For ADP3210, the number of phases can be selected by the user as described in the Number of Phases section, or they can dynamically change based on system signals to optimize the power conversion efficiency at heavy and light CPU loads.

-During a VID transient or at a heavy load condition, indicated by DPRSLP going low and PSI going high, the ADP3207C runs in full-phase mode.
-All user-selected phases operate in interleaved PWM mode, which results in minimal VCore ripple and best transient performance.
-While in light load mode, indicated by either PSI going low or DPRSLP going high, only Phase 1 of the ADP3207C is in operation to maximize power conversion efficiency.
+During a VID transient or at a heavy load condition, indicated by DPRSLP going low and \overline{PSI} going high, the ADP3210 runs in full-phase mode.
+All user selected phases operate in interleaved PWM mode that results in minimal V{CORE} ripple and best transient performance.
+While in light load mode, indicated by either \overline{PSI} going low or DPRSLP going high, only Phase 1 of ADP3210 is in operation to maximize power conversion efficiency.

-In addition to the change of phase number, the ADP3207C dynamically changes operation modes.
-In multi-phase operation, the ADP3207C runs in PWM mode, with switching frequency controlled by the master clock.
-In single-phase mode based on the PSI signal, the ADP3207C switches to RPM mode, where the switching frequency is no longer controlled by the master clock, but by the ripple voltage appearing on the COMP pin.
-The PWM1 pin is set to high each time the COMP pin voltage rises to a limit determined by the VID voltage and programmed by the external resistor connected between Pin VRPM and Pin RRPM.
-In single-phase mode based on the DPRSLP signal, the ADP3207C runs in RPM mode, with the synchronous rectifier (low-side) MOSFETs of Phase 1 being controlled by the $\overline{\rm DCM}$ pin to prevent any reverse inductor current.
+In addition to the change of phase number, the ADP3210 dynamically changes operation modes.
+In multiphase operation, the ADP3210 runs in PWM mode, with switching frequency controlled by the master clock.
+In single-phase mode based on PSI signal, the ADP3210 switches to RPM mode, where the switching frequency is no longer controlled by the master clock, but by the ripple voltage appearing on the COMP pin.
+The PWM1 pin is set to high each time the COMP pin voltage rises to a limit determined by the VID voltage and programmed by the external resistor connected from Pin RPM to ground.
+In single-phase mode based on the DPRSLP signal, the ADP3210 runs in RPM mode, with the synchronous rectifier (low-side) MOSFETs of Phase 1 being controlled by the $\overline{DCM1}$ pin to prevent any reverse inductor current.
 Thus, the switch frequency varies with the load current, resulting in maximum power conversion efficiency in deeper sleep mode of CPU operation.
-In addition, during any VID transient, system transient (entry/exit of deeper sleep), or current limit, the ADP3207C goes into full phase mode, regardless of DPRSLP and $\overline{PSI}$ signals, eliminating current stress to Phase 1.
+In addition, during any VID transient, system transient (entry/exit of deeper sleep), or current limit, the ADP3210 goes into full phase mode, regardless of DPRSLP and \overline{PSI} signals, eliminating current stress to Phase 1.

-Table 1 summarizes how the ADP3207C dynamically changes phase number and operation modes based on system signals and operating conditions.
+Table 1 summarizes how the ADP3210 dynamically changes phase number and operation modes based on system signals and operating conditions.